DigitalPublishingToolkit/tod57/md/08_Treske_Ch5.md

 the key element.
 Societies, in essence, are self-sustaining networks of communication.

-‘Social systems use communications as their particular mode of autopoietic reproduction.
-Their elements are communications which are recursively produced and reproduced by a network of communications and which cannot exist outside of such a network.’[^08_Treske_Ch5_8]
+>Social systems use communications as their particular mode of autopoietic reproduction.
+Their elements are communications which are recursively produced and reproduced by a network of communications and which cannot exist outside of such a network.[^08_Treske_Ch5_8]

 Breaking away from a common view of communication, Luhmann draws on Karl Bühler's ideas and defines communication as three elementary things